All Episodes

 But their very act of passing this is going to retard the improvements you talk about.

-It it it it's gonna it's gonna stop medical progress and advancement in hospitals treatment dead in its tracks.
+It's going to stop medical progress and advancement in hospitals treatment dead in its tracks.

 Exactly.

-Well, richest country in the world, Rush, and and we have hundreds of thousands of people, and I I hope that's not an exaggeration, but my source indicates hundreds of thousands of people dying every year unnecessarily.
+And I hope that's not an exaggeration, but my source indicates hundreds of thousands of people dying every year unnecessarily.

-It's it's bogus anyway, because everybody gets treated at the emergency room.
+Because of the lack of insurance, it's bogus anyway, because everybody gets treated at the emergency room.

 There's nobody dying because they don't have insurance, not in this country.

-This is the whole thing is bogus.
+The whole thing is bogus.

 It's not about health care.

-And it really isn't about insurance, other than destroying private sector insurance.
+And it really isn't about insurance other than destroying private sector insurance.

 Obama's health care proposal is not about health care.

-I think I finally illustrate a compression.
+I think I finally illustrated compression.

 My brother was one of them.